 An initial site visit or review of the site via electronic methods is conducted to determine the scoop and specific requirements of the project.
 After this visit and discussions with the homeowner, art consultant, or designer in which the size, shape, subject matter, and completion date are worked out in a written proposal, sketches and photographs, a nonrefundable deposit of 25% of the agreed upon price is required as a down-payment.
 An in-progress meeting/review provides my clients with updates and delivery schedule.
 The final balance of 75% is due upon delivery of the final artwork or within a 10-day period after delivery.

 What shipping options do you offer?
-Depending on location, I prefer UPS.
+Depending on location, I prefer USPS and UPS.

 What is the return policy for the artwork?